 I asked a man who was a supporter of the so-called liberation theology, and he was saying you can’t be a real Christian unless you’re actively engaged in overthrowing the tyrannies in particular parts of the world.
 He was, himself, engaged in it.
 I said to him, “What guarantee have you got that when you get power you’ll behave any better?”
 He said, “I’m absolutely against these things.”
 I said, “Yes, you are now.
 What guarantee have you got that you’ll be better?”
 He said, “I never thought of that.”

-So, one of the important things that the Buddha says is that no manipulating the other organisations and circumstances is going to bring peace until we bring peace to our own heart.
-Nirvana Saranam.
-Nirvana, the blowing out of these compulsive passions in our heart gives peace, and only that.
+So, one of the important things that the Buddha says is that no manipulating other organisations and circumstances is going to bring peace until we bring peace to our own heart.
+Nirvana Shantam.
+Nirvana – the blowing out of these compulsive passions in our heart – gives peace, and only that.
 Otherwise, the quarrels will rise again and again, and the murders will arise again and again.
-Here’s an example, the head of a very big sect which has 15,000 temples under it, he was interviewed by a reporter and this is a Buddhist sect.
-He was to give a sermon on a particular anniversary occasion which the primate did, he gave a sermon.

-One of the things he spoke about was the dangers of power.
+Here’s an example: the head of a very big sect which has 15,000 temples under it was interviewed by a reporter – this is a Buddhist sect.
+He was to give a sermon on a particular anniversary occasion which the primate did.
+He gave a sermon and one of the things he spoke about was the dangers of power.
 He said, “There is a detachment from power when you haven’t got it and have no chance of getting it.
 You’re perfectly honest until you get the chance of taking a big bribe, and then you find out how deep the honesty goes.
 You’re perfectly honest until then.”
 He gave examples like this.
-After the sermon the reporter, he reported this in the paper, he asked him, he said, “You, yourself, Sir, you have a lot of power, don’t you?
+After the sermon, the reporter, he reported this in the paper.
+He asked the primate, “You, yourself, sir, have a lot of power, don’t you?
 You’re the head of these 15,000 temples with many millions of devout followers, and a lot of money.
 You’ve got power.”

 © Trevor Leggett